 - Immediately turn off the air conditioner, to reduce stress on the engine.
 Then, turn the dial to, maximum heat.
 This can help pull heat away from the engine, to keep it from overheating.

 - Pull over and shut off the car.
 Allow the engine to cool, for at least 15 minutes.
 Keep an eye on the temperature gauge, as it should move back to a normal range, as the engine cools.

 Check and add coolant.

-If your coolant level is low, a quick top-off could help protect your engine; and prevent overheating until you can get things fixed.
-However, this step won’t do much good if a coolant hose is clogged; or the source of your troubles is a broken radiator fan or water pump.
+If your coolant level is low, a quick top-off could help, protect your engine.
+Furthermore, preventing overheating, until you can get things fixed.
+However, this step won’t do much good, if a coolant hose is clogged; or the source of your troubles is, a broken radiator fan or water pump.

-The best way to prevent an overheating engine; is to have regular coolant flushes and exchanges performed on your car.
-Also, stay up-to-date with radiator maintenance; as recommended by your vehicle manufacturer.
-Routine inspections can also help you fix any; potential radiator or engine issues before they worsen.
+The best way to prevent an overheating engine; is to have regular coolant flushes and exchanges, performed on your car.
+Also, stay up-to-date with radiator maintenance, as recommended by your vehicle manufacturer.
+Finally, routine inspections, can also help you fix any potential radiator or engine issues, before they worsen.

 Search For Additional Information On Our Blog

 Engine Cooling Fans – Need To Be Working To Cool Your Engine